BLOG

 - Direct communication: No intermediaries – low latency, fewer failures.

-- Flexible integration: WLAN, LAN, and M2M with secure, robust SIM cards.
+- Flexible connection: Wi-Fi, LAN and M2M with secure, robust SIM cards.

-- Secure hosting: GDPR-compliant & certified – no extra security measures required.
+- Secure hosting: GDPR-compliant & certified – no extra security required.

-- Load management ready: e.g. with RiDERGY – dynamic & centrally controllable.
+- Load management ready: Smart Charging API, e.g. for RiDERGY – dynamic & centrally controllable.

 In a nutshell